Card Sorting made easy (and affordable*)

 What is Card Sorting?

 Card sorting is a technique often used in usability testing and Information Architecture (IA).
-It involves participants using logic while sorting content or “cards” into groups or categories, based on what makes the most sense to them, given the information they are provided with.
-Very often this method is used for projects that help UX design teams to build or improve user interface (UI), information flow or user experience overall.
+It involves participants using logic while sorting content or “cards” into categories or groups that make sense to them, given the information they are provided with.
+Very often this method is used in ux research for projects that help design teams to build or improve user interface (UI), information flow or user experience overall.

 You’ve got options, when it comes to Card Sorting tools